Friday, 27 June 2025

 R W Thomson Prestige Lecture

 Note: The R W Thomson Prestige Lecture is an annual presentation organised by the affiliated societies of the Institute of Materials, Minerals and Mining in Scotland.
-The 2025 lecture is hosted by the Mining Institute Of Scotland.
-The event is free of charge and open to all with an interest in mining and materials.

 Wednesday, 12 March 2025